 You may have pain and nausea when the stone pieces pass.
 This can happen soon after treatment and may last for 4 to 8 weeks.

 Have someone drive you home from the hospital.
 Rest when you get home.
-Most people can resume their regular daily activities 1 or 2 days after this procedure.
+Most people can go back to their regular daily activities 1 or 2 days after this procedure.

 Drink a lot of water in the weeks after treatment.
 This helps pass any pieces of stone that still remain.
 Your health care provider may give you a medicine called an alpha blocker to make it easier to pass the pieces of stone.

-Take the pain medicine your doctor told you to take and drink a lot of water if you have pain.
+Take the pain medicine your health care provider has told you to take and drink a lot of water if you have pain.
 You may need to take antibiotics and anti-inflammatory medicines for a few days.

 You will probably be asked to strain your urine at home to look for stones.
-Your doctor or nurse will tell you how to do this.
+Your health care provider will tell you how to do this.
 Any stones you find can be sent to a medical lab to be examined.

-You will be asked to visit your doctor for a follow-up appointment in the weeks after your lithotripsy.
+You will need to see your health care provider for a follow-up appointment in the weeks after your lithotripsy.